 In-person user testing in the US: User testing with San Franciscan locals allowed us to to simulate all environments, quickly and cost-effectively capturing the nuances of user testing that we couldn’t capture remotely.

 Philanthropy University’s new platform went live in March 2018.
-We immediately went into a measure and learn phase, to ensure that we could be continually improving the service the University offered to its users.
+Upon launching, we immediately moved into a measure and learn phase, to ensure that we would be continually improving the service the University offered to its users.
 Through Google Analytics, Exygy tracked learners’ real activity, gathering data on users’ behaviors, flows, and interactions to map where in the website users encountered obstacles.
 Based on insights from the metrics analysis, we redesigned some of the registration functionality as well as partnered with Philanthropy University’s marketing team to rethink their marketing strategy.
-These two actions combined led to an increase in registration conversion by 372% in one month.
-We continue to revise the platform’s functionalities to address challenges, frequently measure results, and ensure that the changes we are making create real improvements on the learning experiences of changemakers in the Global South.
+These two actions combined led to an increase in registration conversion by 372% in one month!
+We continue to revise the platform’s functionalities to address challenges, frequently measuring the results, ensuring that the changes we are making create real improvements on the learning experiences of changemakers in the Global South.

-Throughout our work with Philanthropy University, we have focused on helping their team develop the skills and mindset of a digital-first organization – so they can continuously increase the impact of their digital service, even after Exygy’s work with them is done.
-We have helped Philanthropy University with training, recruiting, vetting, and hiring their staff in full digital product development lifecycle – including user research and iterative/agile software development methodologies.
+Throughout our work with Philanthropy University, we have focused on helping their team develop the skills and mindset of a digital-first organization – so they can continuously increase the impact of their online platform, even after Exygy’s work with them is done.
+We have helped Philanthropy University with recruiting, vetting, and hiring their staff and with training their team in full digital product development lifecycle – including user research and iterative/agile software development methodologies.
 These organizational developments have helped to ensure the long-term sustainability of the University and the hardworking team behind it.

 “[Exygy has] played the leadership role in our design research, product strategy, and experience design efforts.
 In addition to being committed to the social impact sector, Exygy has consistently held themselves to a high standard of partnership, and been willing to go the extra mile to ensure we deliver an exceptional product for our global south users.
 I recommend Exygy’s work highly.”